AriTheElk/sublimetext-defaultplus-theme/README.md

-# DefaultPlus
+# DefaultPlus v2
-A fancier and easier to look at default theme for SublimeText and the Monokai color scheme.
+This is still a beta, but is very usable.
+It's undergoing a lot of updates and some options and subject to changing.

 ## Preview
 ![Screenshot](https://raw.githubusercontent.com/mediachicken/sublimetext-defaultplus-theme/v2/screenshot.png)